josephflu/datadevdays23/extension/README.md

 <img src="assets/LoadUnpacked.png" alt="Show Load unpacked button In Top Left" width="3562">

 #### 4. Select the extensions/ folder
-Note that the extensions/ folder contains the manifest.json file which defines the chrome extension.
+Note that the extensions/ folder contains the manifest.json file which defines the Chrome extension.

 ```
   extension/